 - The capability to align events with individual user accounts.

-If you suffer a breach or run into a data bottleneck, an audit trail will help track down the source of the problem and speed up recovery time.
+If you experience a breach or encounter a data bottleneck, an audit trail will help identify the source of the problem and expedite recovery time.

 Strict Access Controls